 The results were astounding, before long her friends and mine, plus my staff were asking for some, they often used it as a first line treatment or complementary to prescription medicine for just about anything affecting the skin, inside the mouth or throat.
 It has even been successfully used topically on hemorrhoids.
 Click on the links in the menu to read some of their their stories.

-Prior to this, increasing Vitamin C levels to alleviate whole body scurvy like symptoms through applying topical DHAA and ascorbic acid is unheard of.
-Read her application method and her oncologists opinion here
+Prior to this, increasing Vitamin C levels to alleviate whole body scurvy like symptoms through applying topical DHAA and ascorbic acid was unheard of.
+Read her case study here

 DHAA Ascorbic Acid Serum has equally potent effects on infections and burns.
 The Ascorbic Acid in the serum will penetrate directly into areas where the skin is broken or missing and the DHAA component will penetrate quickly into the surrounding unbroken skin.
 Read the reports and dosages of DHAA Ascorbic Acid serum here

 Research shows DHAA delivers up to twelve times more Vitamin C at an inter cellular level in deep skin cells than topical ascorbic acid serums.
 The main reasons for the increased uptake is better penetration through the skin and DHAA uptake entering cells through different receptors in the cell wall.
-Ascorbic Acid uses SVCT receptors (sodium vitamin C transporters) and this path limits absorption by shutting down at a level of around 220 µmol/L. Dehydroascorbic Acid uses GLUT receptors that shut down at around 500 µmol/L. This means you can increase ascorbic acid blood levels much higher by taking DHAA or applying it topically than you can by taking or topically applying pure ascorbic acid.
+Ascorbic Acid uses SVCT receptors (sodium vitamin C transporters) and this path limits absorption by shutting down at a level of around 220 µmol/L. Dehydroascorbic Acid uses GLUT receptors that shut down at around 500 µmol/L. This means you can increase ascorbic acid levels in skin much higher by applying DHAA topically than you can by taking or topically applying pure ascorbic acid.

 DHAA is the same as Ascorbic Acid except that two hydrogen ions are missing.
 As soon as DHAA has passed through the protective layer of skin it is absorbed into the cells through GLUT receptors and a natural antioxidant called glutathione replaces the two missing hydrogen ions, thus turning the molecule back into pure Ascorbic Acid and giving the cell antioxidant protection.